Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

     `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
   - [ ] Play at least easy part of can't unsee game
-- [ ] Design a website for searching in your current search engine.
+- [ ] Design a simple website for your current console-based search engine.

 ## HTML